wdiazplus/HelloWorldGoogle/README.md

 - Take screenshot of the open session and saved this in img folder.
 - Close the session and generate report in Folder reports.

-For run this example, you need:
+To run this example, you need:

 - Clone this repository.
 - In your local space, create a virtual envioronment.